Marc-Pierre-Barbier/ModManager/README.md

 * Fuse-overlayfs

 ## instructions and warnings about casefold:
-Casefold is and options in some linux filesystems that will make a folder (not the whole filesystem) case insensitive, this is really good for proton since it gives a small lookup performance boost and allow us to install mods without fearing having two file with the same name.
+Casefold is and options in some linux filesystem that will make a folder (not the whole filesystem) case insensitive, this is really good for proton since it gives a small lookup performance boost and allow us to install mods without fearing having two file with the same name.

 sadly i don't think overlayfs support it, but it might still be worth a try. currently i haven't tested without casefold and mods might break because of that.

 ## TODO:
 1. we need a name for this.
+2. allow to change mod priority.
-2. add more game to the code, currently i only have Skyrim se.
+3. add more game to the code, currently i only have Skyrim se.
-3. replace the copy of the games files by hard links if available.
+4. replace the copy of the games files by hard links if available.
-4. fomod support
+5. try alternatives to overlayfs (searching for casefold support)
+6. adding a hook for %command% in steam

+## How to contribute:
+if you have creation engine based games not listed in src/steam.h please open an issue with the EXACT name of the game folder in steamapps/common/

+otherwise if you know how to code in c don't be scared to create mr or suggest changes.

+don't try to make me change the licence i chose GPL-2 on purpose and i won't use GPL-3.

 ## Compilation and install instructions:
 download a version from the releases(please avoir a simple clone of the git).